IlyanaIlyana/artlipat3/README.md

 - since input of the case name envisages both new case and already existed case name, I used [jQuery Autocomplete function](https://jqueryui.com/autocomplete/#remote);

-- the service is made bilingual; for this purpose I had to solve two tasks: how to change "static content" (titles on html pages) and how to use appropriate pre-determined list of e.g.tasks from db.
+- the service is made bilingual; for this purpose I had to solve two tasks: how to change "static content" (titles on html pages) and how to use appropriate pre-determined list of e.g.tasks from database.
 For "statis content" I used a special "translation" table with column names "title_lung" where lung-part is amended by php.
-For predetermined lists I chosed to use different table with names table_lung and identical column names; at the moment only two languages are supported (en and ru), however theoretically not only langiuages but contries should be separated and lists of different content might have to be used for different countires;
+For predetermined lists I have chosen to use different tables with names table_lung and identical column names; at the moment only two languages are supported (en and ru), however theoretically not only langiuages but contries should be separated and lists of different content might have to be used for different countires; with my structure of db if new language/country is added, one field should be added in "static content", and five tables specific for this language/country (in one of them id column should be treated carefully for correct work of js file).

 The project is realized with PHP and MySQL;